-Librarians are available to collaborate with you to develop assignments that strengthen information seeking skills and encourage critical thinking.
+Librarians are available to collaborate with you to develop assignments that strengthen information seeking skills, encourage critical thinking, and emphasize effective research skills.
 Below are a few tips and suggestions to keep in mind when planning your next research assignment.

 - Set the foundation for lifelong learning.
-Require students to utilize skills they will encounter in their lives beyond college.
+Require students to utilize skills they will encounter in their lives beyond the University.
 Examples include analyzing search results for relevant information, synthesizing research results, or creating data visualizations.

 - Vary the types of assignments.
 Assigning an assortment of projects lets students work on different information skills.
 Instead of the traditional research paper, consider assigning case studies, annotated bibliographies, or reflective research journals.
 Have students utilize education technologies to produce podcasts, infographics, or digital portfolios.
 Librarians can help faculty identify library resources for adapting these types of assignments to fit your course content or disciplinary goals.

 - Check the currency of your assignments.
 Information sources are constantly evolving and it’s important to make sure assignments require students to use only up-to-date resources.
 By providing the library with a current copy of your assignment or syllabus, we can help identify any potential problems or comment on availability of resources.